Olalere1/AutoScalingIP_Discovery_Project/README.md

 Create (new) SSH credentials -using SSH username with private key selection, among other settings paste private key of the slave instance (cat ...pem to get)!

 Return back to managed jenkins - nodes- and create the node; type=permanent agent, name= to be used can be found in the jenkinscript.tf (for node)

 Number of executors = 1

 remote root directory = /opt/build

-label=(should be same as node agent specified on jenkinsfile) usage=as much as possible launch method = via SSH under Host, add the private IP of the slave node and select the SSH credential created earlier Host key verification strategy: Manually trusted .....
+label=(should be same as node agent specified on jenkinsfile)

+usage=as much as possible

+launch method = via SSH

+under Host, add the private IP of the slave node and select the SSH credential created earlier

+Host key verification strategy: Manually trusted .....

-Availability: keep this agent online as much as possible Advance; JAVA_PATH (run "which java on jenkins-node cli); normally it should output this "/usr/bin/java", include in JAVA_PATH.
+Availability: keep this agent online as much as possible

+#Advance; JAVA_PATH (run "which java on jenkins-node cli); normally it should output this "/usr/bin/java", include in JAVA_PATH.

 SAVE

 Then click on jenkins-node created, you will see some commands, copy the appropriate one -
 -->

 Step 2:
-- Update the jenkins node terraform userdata (i.e. in jenkinscript.tf line 50 and 52) with the jenkins node commands
+- Update the jenkins node terraform userdata (i.e. in jenkinscript.tf line 50 - 52) with the jenkins node commands, from the console, copy and run each line 50, 51 and 52 on the jenkins-node cli.
 <!--
 /Ensuring you also use current master jenkins ip address in both lines 50 and 52/ SSH into the jenkins node public Ip server (details can be found from the console output of the infra-pipeline),